-All reports involving concerns of child maltreatment are required to be documented in the Social Service Information System (SSIS).
-Information is entered into the Intake workgroup; the description of need should be clear.
-Facts, knowledge, inferences and assumptions should be carefully documented.
+All reports involving concerns of child maltreatment require documentation in the Social Service Information System (SSIS).
+Enter information in the Intake workgroup; description of need should be clear.
+Document carefully all facts, knowledge, inferences and assumptions.
 Use objective descriptions and quotes precisely.
-Separate facts from opinions of the worker or reporter.
-When a reporter is unable to provide certain relevant information, it should be documented that intake/screening staff explored this information with the reporter and they were unable to provide it.
+Separate facts from opinions of worker or reporter.
+When a reporter is unable to provide certain relevant information, document that so intake/screening staff explore this information with reporter that they were unable to provide.